noraa-july-stoke/noraa-july-stoke/README.md

-### - 🔭 I’m currently working on: A new python framework!
+- 🔭 I’m currently working on: A new python framework!
-### - 🌱 I’m currently learning: Rust / Machine Learning / ML APIs!
+- 🌱 I’m currently learning: Rust / Machine Learning / ML APIs!
-### - 👯 I’m looking to collaborate on: cool open-source projects
+- 👯 I’m looking to collaborate on: cool open-source projects
-### - 🤔 I’m looking for help with: any of my projects marked "help wanted"
+- 🤔 I’m looking for help with: any of my projects marked "help wanted"
-### - 💬 Ask me about Pretty much anything!
+- 💬 Ask me about: Pretty much anything!
-### - 📫 How to reach me: noraa.july.stoke@gmail.com
+- 📫 How to reach me: noraa.july.stoke@gmail.com
-### - 😄 Pronouns: she/they are both fine with me!
+- 😄 Pronouns: she/they are both fine with me!
-### - ⚡ Fun fact: I like peanut butter on my pancakes!
+- ⚡ Fun fact: I like peanut butter on my pancakes!